Q2 2026 Laguna Beach Luxury Rental Landscape

 - Vacancy reserve: 3.0%

-An 18% expense ratio on long-term leases converts gross yields to net as follows: oceanfront LTR gross yield of 4.5% becomes 3.7% net, ocean-view LTR of 5.0% becomes 4.1% net, and hillside LTR of 4.8% becomes 3.9% net.
+An 18% expense ratio on long-term leases converts gross yields to net: oceanfront LTR gross yield of 4.5% becomes 3.7% net, ocean-view LTR of 5.0% becomes 4.1% net, and hillside LTR of 4.8% becomes 3.9% net.

 Investment Thesis: Where Laguna Beach Fits in a Coastal Portfolio

-Laguna Beach luxury rentals offer a differentiated value proposition within the broader coastal California investment landscape.
-Compared to other coastal markets, Laguna Beach offers competitive yields and liquidity at the $2M–$6M price point, strong leisure demand, and a recognized coastal brand.
+Laguna Beach luxury rentals offer a differentiated value proposition within the broader coastal California investment universe.
+Compared to Malibu or La Jolla, Laguna Beach delivers competitive yields and superior liquidity at the $2 million to $6 million price point.
+Compared to Newport Beach or Huntington Beach, it offers stronger leisure demand and a more recognized coastal brand among high-spending tourists.

-The investment thesis for Laguna Beach luxury rentals rests on four pillars:
+The investment thesis for Laguna Beach luxury rentals rests on four pillars.

 Risk Factors and Mitigation Strategies